 The libarchive library can also write pax archives in which it attempts to suppress the extended attributes entry whenever possible.
 The result will be identical to a ustar archive unless the extended attributes entry is required to store a long file name, long linkname, extended ACL, file flags, or if any of the standard ustar data (user name, group name, UID, GID, etc) cannot be fully represented in the ustar header.
-In all cases, the result can be dearchived by any program that can read POSIXcompliant pax interchange format archives.
+In all cases, the result can be dearchived by any program that can read POSIX-compliant pax interchange format archives.
 Programs that correctly read ustar format (see below) will also be able to read this format; any extended attributes will be extracted as separate files stored in PaxHeader directories.

-- ustar The libarchive library can both read and write this format.
-This format has the following limitations: - Device major and minor numbers are limited to 21 bits.
+ustar The libarchive library can both read and write this format.
+This format has the following limitations:

+- Device major and minor numbers are limited to 21 bits.
 Nodes with larger numbers will not be added to the archive. - Path names in the archive are limited to 255 bytes.
 (Shorter if there is no / character in exactly the right place.) - Symbolic links and hard links are stored in the archive with the name of the referenced file.
 This name is limited to 100 bytes. - Extended attributes, file flags, and other extended security information cannot be stored. - Archive entries are limited to 8 gigabytes in size.

 Note that the pax interchange format has none of these restrictions.
-The ustar format is old and widely supported.
-It is recommended when compatibility is the primary concern.